 Berlin I, Hoffman R. Slavery and freedom in the age of the American Revolution.
+Vol. Perspectives on the American Revolution.
 Charlottesville: University Press of Virginia for the United States Capitol Historical Society; 1983.

 Berlin I, Hoffman R. Slavery and freedom in the age of the American Revolution.
+Vol. Perspectives on the American Revolution.
 Charlottesville: University Press of Virginia for the United States Capitol Historical Society; 1983.